Akhilaknair/Akhilaknair/README.md

 ### 👨‍💻 About Me

-- 💻 I'm a passionate developer who loves problem solvings.
+- 💻 I'm a passionate developer who loves problem solving.
 - 🤖 Focused on AI, ML, and full-stack web development using MERN.
 - 🧠 Currently learning more about Data Science and ML